logicbomb/ng-directives/README.md

 ###Drop###
 Add the attributes
-*x-lvl-drop-target='true'*  Enables dropping on the element *x-lvl-on-drop=dropFunction(dragEl, dropEl)*  Specifies the scope function to be called when an element is dropped on the target.
++*x-lvl-drop-target='true'*  Enables dropping on the element +*x-lvl-on-drop=dropFunction(dragEl, dropEl)*  Specifies the scope function to be called when an element is dropped on the target.
 The directive calls the function with the raw DOM elements as parameters.

 ```html
 <div x-lvl-drop-target='true' x-lvl-on-drop='dropped(dragEl, dropEl)' class='drop-target'></div>